Where is Monaco?

 French is the official language.
 The major ethnic groups are French, Monegasque and Italian.
 The majority of the population is Roman Catholic.

 The official language of Monaco is French, though there are several other languages spoken in the country.
 French is popularly spoken in the country as a result of the influence of France in the state.
 Italian and English languages are spoken by 19% and 8.5% of the population as the first language.
 Monegasque language is considered the country’s traditional language, mainly spoken by 26% of the population.
 It is a dialect of the Ligurian language.
 Other local languages spoken in Monaco include Occitan and Intemelo.
 The local languages, especially Occitan and Intemelo are slowly fading away.
-Monegasques language has only been rescued by the government effort following a decline in its use in the 1970s.Read more on Monaco's Capital
+Monegasques language has only been rescued by the government effort following a decline in its use in the 1970s.Read more on Monaco's Languages

 The dialing code for the country is 377.